SystemsApproach/ops/intro.rst

 Before identifying these building blocks, we need to acknowledge that we are venturing into a gray area, having to do with what you consider to be “part of the platform being managed” versus “part of the subsystem that manages the platform.”
-To make matters worse, where you draw the line shifts over time as technology matures and becomes ubiquitous.
+To further complicate matters, where you draw the line shifts over time as technology matures and becomes ubiquitous.

 For example, if you start with the premise that a cloud hosts a set of containers, then your management layer would be responsible for